Appliance repair technician servicing a residential refrigerator

 How do estimates handle the parts markup vs. customer-supplied parts question?

 You build the estimate the way you actually price the job.
-Most appliance techs run two line items: parts (with your typical 30-50% markup over wholesale) and labor (flat-rate or hourly).
+Most appliance techs run two line items: parts (with your typical 30–50% markup over wholesale) and labor (flat-rate or hourly).
 For a customer-supplied part scenario, you drop the parts line and bill labor only — usually at a slightly higher rate to account for the warranty risk.
-Menutize lets you save a few common configurations as templates, so a typical washer pump replacement is two taps to estimate.
-The tier-pricing flow also lets you offer Good/Better/Best on bigger jobs (e.g. OEM part vs. aftermarket vs. used part with a 30-day warranty).
+Menutize lets you save common configurations as templates, so a typical washer pump replacement is two taps to estimate.
+The tier-pricing flow also lets you offer Good/Better/Best on bigger jobs — for example OEM part vs. aftermarket vs. a used part with a 30-day warranty — side by side on one screen the homeowner approves from their phone.

 Does Menutize handle home-warranty work for American Home Shield, Choice, and other 3rd-party warranties?

-Partially — and we want to be straight with you about what does and doesn't ship today.
+Partially — and we want to be straight about what does and doesn't ship today.
 Menutize does not currently integrate directly with American Home Shield, Choice, 2-10 Home Buyers Warranty, or other third-party home-warranty platforms.
-There's no API connection, no automatic claim sync.
-What you can do today: paste the claim number, authorization number, and warranty company name into the customer's notes field manually, attach the dispatch sheet PDF, and bill the warranty company's flat rate as a regular invoice.
+There's no API connection and no automatic claim sync.
+What you can do today: paste the claim number, authorization number, and warranty company name into the customer's notes field, attach the dispatch sheet PDF, and bill the warranty company's flat rate as a regular invoice.
 Native warranty-platform integration is on the long-term roadmap but is not a shipped feature today, and we won't promise it on a date we haven't built to.
 Most appliance techs we talk to use Menutize for their cash and card customers and keep a separate spreadsheet for warranty claims.

 Can I add my one helper as a second user without paying per seat?

 Yes — unlimited users on the free plan.
-Most appliance shops are solo or solo-plus-one-helper, and the legacy field-service tools punish that exact configuration with $29-49/user/mo seat fees.
+Most appliance shops are solo or solo-plus-one-helper, and the legacy field-service tools punish that exact configuration with per-seat fees: $29/user/mo on Jobber, $35/user/mo on Housecall Pro MAX, and an estimated ~$46–$65/user/mo on Workiz beyond their included seats.
 Menutize Free is unlimited users at $0.
 The helper gets their own login, their own slice of the calendar, and their own assigned jobs.
 You can give the helper permission to mark jobs complete (which fires the auto Google review request) without giving them access to the bank deposit data.

 How does Menutize make money if it's free?